ZoogVPN Review

 ZoogVPN’s paid plans use the industry-standard AES-256 encryption while the free plan uses AES-128, both of which are functionally uncrackable ciphers used universally across VPN services.

 The service supports several encryption protocols like OpenVPN, IKEv2, L2TP and PPTP.
-While the first two VPN protocols are secure and are the default protocols for most VPNs, L2TP and PPTP are not very secure.
+While the first two VPN protocols are secure enough to be the default protocols for most VPNs, L2TP and PPTP are not very secure.

-L2TP falls short when it comes to bypassing firewalls and requires IPsec to be somewhat secure.
-PPTP, on the other hand, is an outdated protocol and can be easily cracked.
-We found it surprising that ZoogVPN hasn’t done away with these less secure protocols.
+L2TP is no good at bypassing firewalls and requires IPsec to be somewhat secure.
+PPTP is an outdated protocol and can be easily cracked.
+We found it surprising that ZoogVPN hasn’t done away with these less secure protocols — if you do use ZoogVPN, we urge you not to choose PPTP.

-ZoogVPN doesn’t come with the more recent WireGuard protocol.
-WireGuard is a rising star in the VPN realm, thanks to its unmatched speed and security.
+ZoogVPN doesn’t come with the more recent WireGuard protocol, a rising star in the VPN realm thanks to its unmatched speed and security.
+On the plus side, it’s never been caught mishandling customer data or losing it in a breach.

 All ZoogVPN apps come with DNS leak protection.
 To make sure this claim was accurate, we tested for IP and DNS leaks and found none.
-ZoogVPN also offers a functional kill switch, which is available on its Windows, macOS, Android and iOS apps.
+We’re not totally relaxed, though, as ZoogVPN uses third-party DNS systems — a common cause of leaks since they can’t be directly controlled.

-In a nutshell, ZoogVPN is basically a bare-bones VPN, but you can consider yourself safe and secure on ZoogVPN.
+In a nutshell, ZoogVPN is a bare-bones VPN, but generally safe and secure despite some missteps.
 However, if you’re an experienced user looking to have more advanced security options, there are better VPNs out there.

 Privacy

 ZoogVPN has an excellent no-logs policy.
-It meets the minimum standard for VPN privacy, with a clear no-logs policy to assure you that it does not collect your sensitive data such as the websites you visit, your search history, what you download, etc.
+It meets the minimum standard for VPN privacy, with a clear no-logs policy to assure you that it does not collect your sensitive data such as the websites you visit, your search history or what you download.

 While the service does not keep logs of your sensitive data, it does collect your email address and password, which it uses to improve the quality of service, maintain your account, and provide customer support.
 It also collects aggregated upload and download user data to monitor the quality of its service.